fbpx

 How does a THM service work?

 Transitional housing is managed by the community sector and accessed through a transitional housing manager (THM).
-There are 19 THM programs run by non-profit and government-funded organisations, providing specialist homelessness support services across Victoria.
+These are run by non-profit and government-funded organisations, providing specialist homelessness support services across Victoria.

-Each region has a THM that usually only works with people who currently live in, or whose last permanent address was in, that region.
-That means that your local THM can allocate transitional housing and refer you to a housing outreach worker only in your local area.
+Each region has Access Points that usually only work with people who currently live in, or whose last permanent address was in, that region.
+That means that your local Access Point can allocate transitional housing and refer you to a THM worker only in your local area.

 CONTACTING A LOCAL THM

-THMs only work with people who are either currently living in their designated area or whose last permanent address was in that area.
-Here is where you can get help to contact your local THM:
+‘Opening Doors’ is the name of the framework for Victoria’s housing support system.
+Open Doors Access Points are the designated entry points to access a THM.
+They work with people who are either currently living in their designated area or whose last permanent address was in that area.
+To get help to contact your local Access Point:

-• Check the full list of providers for your local services
+3. Check the full list of housing providers for your local Access Points

 PRACTICAL TIPS CHECKLIST

 Like almost everything to do with housing services, getting information and help can be incredibly time-consuming, frustrating and confusing.
-Here are some simple things you can do to make the experience less stressful, and perhaps in the end, more rewarding.
+Here are some simple things you can do to make the experience less stressful:.

-• Try to contact the service as soon as possible.
-It’s important to contact your local THM as soon as you find yourself in, or approaching, a housing crisis.
-Your THM will then have a better chance of helping you avoid the worst of it.
+1. Try to contact an Access Point for an Initial Assessment & Planning (IAP) interview as soon as possible.
+It’s important to contact your local Access Point as soon as you find yourself in, or approaching, a housing crisis.

-• Be prepared to wait to speak to a THM.
+2. Be prepared to wait to speak to the Access Point.
 A good idea is to find a comfortable place where you won’t be disturbed when making your call (or calls).
 Get everything you need – paper, pen and perhaps a coffee and a magazine or book to read while you wait.
 Pull up a chair and try to relax.

 High priority is given to people experiencing long-term or recurring homelessness.
 The demand for crisis housing is greater than what is available in Victoria.
-There is no guarantee of immediate access to crisis housing, even if you meet eligibility criteria.
+Unfortunately, there is no guarantee of immediate access to crisis housing, even if you meet eligibility criteria.

 Documents and Appointments